vishnupv074/UserActivity/README.md

 7. Calling the API

-    Calling the api will return the Users and their corresponding activity periods.
+    Calling the api will return all the Users and their corresponding activity periods.
     ```html
    http://127.0.0.1:8000/api/
     ```